National Broadcasting Services of Thailand: NBT TV

 On 1 April 2008, TVT11 television stations were once again restructured by Dr. Mun Pattanothai, the then Information Minister and renamed NBTTV.

-Educational television programs were aired through this channel from 1988 to 1999, alternate with TV9 in the afternoon until 1994 where it airs in the morning.
+Educational television programs were aired through this channel from 1988 to 1999, alternating with TV9 in the afternoon until 1994, when it aired in the morning.
 Daytime programming on TV9 started on 1 March 1994 has caused ETV to be broadcast only on TV11.

-NBTTV and the radio stations under National Broadcasting Services of Thailand broadcasts from their headquarters in Din Daeng, Bangkok.
+NBTTV and the radio stations under National Broadcasting Services of Thailand broadcast from their headquarters in Din Daeng, Bangkok.

 During the analog era, it broadcasts on VHF band III, although some parts of Thailand it transmits the signal in UHF where it is normally tuned to band 2.
 In the Bangkok Metropolitan Area the VHF channel for TV11 is 11, with a weaker transmission on channel 10 in certain parts of the Bangkok Metropolitan Area.
 It is also available over the NBTi DVB-T test transmission over a frequency of 658 MHz, SID 2.
 As of 1 January 2007, it is also available over a test DMB-T/H transmission on Band III.

-NBT Regional channels
+NBT regional channels

-Four regions of Thailand (North, Northeast, Central and South) have their own variant of the regional channel and broadcasts on DTT channel 11.
+Four regions of Thailand (North, Northeast, Central and South) have their own variant of the regional channel, and broadcast on DTT channel 11.